-Prerequisites: MUBUS-430 Music Publishing and Licensing 4, MUBUS-440 Music Industry 4A, MUBUS-170 Personal Management and The Artist's Team, MUBUS-220 Music Business Law and Contracts 2, MUBUS-350 Accounting and Finance 2, MUBUS-460 Songs, Recordings and Production: A&R Analysis.
-MUBUS-470 Artist Development: Skills For The Creative Environment, MUBUS-480 Music Business Marketing and Social Media 4, and MUBUS-490 Management and Business Skills 4.
-Corequisite: MUBUS-560 Production Music For Visual Media 1 (Critical Listening).
-Under the guidance of Project Advisors, business students assist MI student artists in the manner of a functioning music publishing office.
-Students obtain Library of Congress copyright forms, meet with Performing Rights Organizations' membership reps, obtain mechanical and digital license information from appropriate industry companies, and obtain membership information from the NMPA.
-Working with songwriters, business students determine their musical niche and provide advice and assistance on copyrighting their songs, co-writer agreements, publishing agreements, and joining the appropriate Performing Rights Organization as well as polishing material and assembling basic promo packages.
-Acting in the role of publishers, students determine "casting" (pitching for a self-contained singer/songwriter vs. promoting the songs to other artists) and pitch the songs to artist management and record label A&R reps as well as music supervisors for film/TV/media placement.
-The process culminates in the basics of deal signing.
+Prerequisites: MUBUS-430 Music Publishing and Licensing 4.
+MUBUS-440 Music Industry 4A.
+MUBUS-170 Personal Management and The Artist's Team, MUBUS-220 Music Business Law and Contracts 2, MUBUS-350 Accounting and Finance 2, MUBUS-460 Songs, Recordings and Production: A&R Analysis, MUBUS-470 Artist Development: Skills For The Creative Environment, MUBUS-480 Music Business Marketing and Social Media 4, and MUBUS-490 Management and Business Skills 4.
+Co-requisite: MUBUS-560 Production Music For Visual Media 1 (Critical Listening).
+Under the guidance of instructors as project advisors, business students undertake the responsibilities of the roles of Publishing executive and A&R executive.
+With application to MI student artists or their own artists/projects, business students' activities will include determining musical direction as well as providing advice and assistance on copyrighting their songs, co-writer agreements, publishing agreements, and joining the appropriate Performing Rights Organization alongside song critiquing, polishing material and advising preparation of competitive demo recordings; determining "casting" (pitching for a self-contained singer/ songwriter vs. promoting the songs to other artists) and potential for pitching the songs to artist management and record label A&R reps as well as music supervisors for film/ TV/media placement.
+With respect to the A&R role, business students advise and develop artists/projects towards being signable for a record deal or marketability and viability as an independent.
+Interaction with industry professionals and relevant industry organizations integrated throughout the quarter as well.
 Four group project advisement hours per week for one quarter plus independent project completion.